Why can’t I combine some dimensions and metrics?

 Average session time = (3:00 + 1:00) / 2 = 2:00 Average session time for /home = (3:00 + 3:00 + 1:00) / 3 = 2:20 2:00

-As we can see, the average session time for all visits that included the page /home is 2 minutes, but Piwik PRO would calculate it from the event table and show you inaccurate data of 2 minutes 20 seconds.
-This is why to avoid inaccurate data, the scopes need to agree in reports, filters and segments.
+As we can see, the average session time for all visits that included the page /home is 2 minutes.
+However, Piwik PRO would use figures from the event table to calculate it, and, as a result, present an inaccurate session time of 2 minutes 20 seconds.

 Was this article helpful?